spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 #### rawMidiName

-Renamed to `rawName` and will now be undefined if a name is not found.
+Renamed to `binaryName` and will now be undefined if a name is not found.
+It is also protected.
+Use `getName` instead, which handles everything for you.

 ### midiNameUsesFileName

 Removed.
-You can compare `name === fileName` or check if `rawName` is undefined.
+You can compare `getName() === fileName`.

 ## Enums